-This information has been prepared to help you fully understand your condition so you will be in the best position possible to work with your physio & follow the steps to your full recovery.
-Understanding the goals of your treatment & having complete confidence in your physio are vital elements of your recovery plan, so if you have any questions then please feel free to ask your physio.
+This information has been prepared to help you fully understand your condition so you will be in the best position possible to work with your physio and follow the steps to your full recovery.
+Understanding the goals of your treatment and having complete confidence in your physio are vital elements of your recovery plan, so if you have any questions then please feel free to ask your physio.

 Depending on their severity, cervicogenic headaches may take several weeks to several months to resolve.
 After your headaches have subsided it is vital to undergo a period of strengthening to minimise the chance of a recurrence.
 Generally the earlier you begin treatment, the quicker your recovery will be.

 Often the range of motion in your neck will be reduced due to decreased movement in your upper neck joints.
 You may notice this as difficulty turning your head to reverse the car.
-The first part of treatment will be focussed on restoring this lack of movement & many clients notice an improvement in their headaches as soon as this starts to occur.
+The first part of treatment will be focussed on restoring this lack of movement and many clients notice an improvement in their headaches as soon as this starts to occur.
 If you have had your symptoms for a long time then we have to mobilise very gently initially to avoid stirring your headaches up.

 If you work at a desk then it is very important that your workstation is set up correctly for you.
-If your chair doesn’t support your back, or your keyboard, screen or mouse is not correctly positioned, then it is very likely you will be spending a lot of time in poor postures & your headaches are likely to continue or recur in the future.
+If your chair doesn’t support your back, or your keyboard, screen or mouse is not correctly positioned, then it is very likely you will be spending a lot of time in poor postures and your headaches are likely to continue or recur in the future.

-Your physio will discuss correct set-up of your workstation & also give you a sheet to take to your work so you can check that it is the best it can be.
+Your physio will discuss correct set-up of your workstation and also give you a sheet to take to your work so you can check that it is the best it can be.
 Often improvements don’t involve buying new equipment, just correctly adjusting the things you already have.

-Often if you work at a desk & or have a slouched posture you will have changed the way you move your neck.
-This will be putting increased strain on areas that aren’t designed to handle it & contributing to increased muscle tightness.
+Often if you work at a desk and or have a slouched posture you will have changed the way you move your neck.
+This will be putting increased strain on areas that aren’t designed to handle it and contributing to increased muscle tightness.
 If your movement patterns are not corrected then even if the muscles are stretched out they tighten up again due to the continued abnormal way you move your neck.

 Your physio will guide you through a graded exercise program to specifically strengthen your postural muscles.
-These exercises are light & don’t take very long, but you really have to focus on using the right muscles at the right times so you may find them hard at first.
+These exercises are light and don’t take very long, but you really have to focus on using the right muscles at the right times so you may find them hard at first.
 Many clients find that progressing to our Clinical Pilates or Exercise Physiology programs is ideal at this stage.